 Centre for Equitable Library Access (CELA)

-Newfoundland and Labrador Public Libraries offers access to the Center for Equitable Library Access collection for people who have difficulty reading print due to a visual, physical, or learning disability.
+Newfoundland and Labrador Public Libraries offers access to the Centre for Equitable Library Access (CELA) collection for people who have difficulty reading print due to a visual, physical, or learning disability.
 CELA is a national not-for-profit organization focused on the creation, collection, delivery, and preservation of both digital and physical alternate format accessible materials for Canadians with print disabilities through public libraries.

 As a member of CELA, we offer: